GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 * **Delegation of cryptographic capabilities:** Build constructions for delegating cryptographic capabilities, such as digital signatures and zero knowledge proofs, that are timed, revocable and anonymous, and explore their applications to Web 3.0.
 More about acheiving this notion for proxy signatures can be found in our ([paper](https://eprint.iacr.org/2023/833), ISC 2024).<br/>
 <u>Funded by Protocol Labs<u/>

-* **State growth control and pricing for DeFi systems:** Develop layer-two solutions to reduce the blockchain storage-footprint of DeFi applications (such as automated market makers), in addition to developing multidimensional transaction fee mechanisms under these multi-layer solutions.
+* **State growth control for DeFi systems:** Develop layer-two solutions to reduce the blockchain storage-footprint of DeFi applications (such as automated market makers), in addition to developing multidimensional transaction fee mechanisms under these multi-layer solutions.
 More about our framework, ammBoost, can be found in our [paper](https://eprint.iacr.org/2024/1021).<br/>
 <u>Funded by Uniswap Foundation<u/>

-* **Privacy and blockchains:** Build a privacy-preserving smart contract (PPSC) scheme using fully homomorphic encryption and non-interactive zero knowledge proofs.
-More about our PPSC framework can be found in our ([paper](https://eprint.iacr.org/2021/133), [EuroS&P 2023](https://www.ieee-security.org/TC/EuroSP2023/)), and more about current private computing solutions for blockchains can be found in our ([SoK paper](https://eprint.iacr.org/2021/727.pdf), EuroS&P 2022).

 * **Privacy and machine learning:** Use privacy technologies---MPC, FHE, threshold cryptography, and zero knowledge proofs---to tackle privacy issues in machine learning (covering both federated learning and inference), and explore directions to support dynamic participation in these protocols under restricted interaction patterns.
 More about our anonymity framework for private federated learning can be found in our [paper](https://arxiv.org/abs/2306.06825). <br/>
 <u>Funded by UConn Research Excellence Award<u/>